§ 21 Competence

 - Chapter 8 of the ISO 15544 standard should be used for emergency preparedness and safety, with the following addition: the Norwegian Oil and Gas’ guidelines for safety and emergency preparedness training No. 002 should be used for safety and emergency preparedness training for personnel on facilities and vessels,

 - Chapter 4.9 of the NORSOK D-010 standard and 024 - Norwegian Oil and Gas’ Guidelines no. 024 should be used for general competence within drilling and well activities, with the exception of Chapter 2.1.1 litera a and b on the requirements for examination.
 For posts as operators, training and examination in accordance with public curriculum VG2 well techniques should be undertaken.
-In cases of underbalanced drilling and completion, Chapter 13.7.2 of the NORSOK D-010 standard should also be used,
+In addition, IOGP's guideline 476 on well control competence should be used.
+For pressure-balanced operations in wells Chapter 13.7.2 of the NORSOK D-010 standard should also be used,

 - the following regulations and guidelines should be used for electrical installations: